networknt/light-rest-4j/docs/content/tutorial/ms-chain.md

 ## ApiToApi Http

 Now these APIs are working if you start them and they will output the mock responses generated based on the API specifications.
-But you have to start them one by one as they are all binding to the same port at localhost.
-Let's take a look at the API handler itself and update it based on our business logic and update the configuration to start them at the same time.
-Once they are up and running, you can call API A and subsequently all other APIs will be called in a chain.
+Let's take a look at the API handler itself and update it based on our business logic, you can call API A and subsequently all other APIs will be called in a chain.

 #### Prepare Environment